 Birds and Scenery in La Mancha, Spain

 Our head guide for this tour, Álvaro, has lived many years on this land and knows it like the palm of his hand.
 He took us down to the mighty plains in the south, but also to the deep forested mediterranean mountains in the north west and the colourful banks of the Guadiana river.
-The journeys at the La Mancha wetlands produced many interesting waterfowl, including the always present white-headed duck and the Glossy Ibis, see picture below:
+The journeys at the La Mancha wetlands produced many interesting waterfowl, including the locally common White-headed Duck and Glossy Ibis, see picture below:

 The iconic Bee-eaters were seen every day.
 But if we had to outline an interesting sight, it’d probably be both Black-bellied and Pin-tailed Sandgrouses, as well as Collared Pratincole.
 Purple heron, Spanish Sparrow and Griffon Vultures were also very welcomed by us all.